Iryn-e/Personal-Skyrimmodlist/README.md

 ## Immersion

 Immersion is surmountably important in a role-playing game.
-This can help with that a little; I have 4 mods in this category so far.
+This can help with that a little;

 -Top Mod: [Immersive Citizens - AI Overhaul SE](https://www.nexusmods.com/skyrimspecialedition/mods/173 "Link to Nexusmods")
 \